 Yes, we have indeed received ill-lit photos shot on random furniture.
 We've also been sent sideways wrinkled things.

-We have to send them back.
+We have to reject them.
 As you see here, editing cannot save them:

 - Use natural light or plenty of artificial light, and position the piece so that the light hits it directly.
 Stand between the light source and the piece